milselarch/50.003-campaign/README.md

 # 50.003-campaign
-Software testing campaign repo for Lim Thian Yew (1003158)
+Software testing campaign repo for Lim Thian Yew (1003158) Given two input csv file paths, and a unique combination of inputs, generates a csv file containing the mismatched rows between the two files

 ## Build and test instructions:
 Run the following in the project root folder